 A title transfer is a legal document that represents ownership of a property and/or structure when the real estate at stake is to become under new ownership.
 It is a common process with any sale of a house or property that is declared once the Agreement of Purchase and Sale has been signed and monies have exchanged hands.
+The title transfer process explained involves several critical steps to ensure that the transaction is legally binding and protects the interests of all parties involved.
+This includes conducting a title search to verify that the property is free of liens or encumbrances, as well as preparing and filing the necessary documentation with the appropriate government office.
+Once the title is officially transferred, the new owner can confidently assume possession of their property, knowing that their ownership rights are protected.

 Below are some points to keep in mind when doing a title transfer.